Information

 To muzzle or not to muzzle?

-If deemed appropriate, or if your dog has bit to a degree of drawing blood in the past for reasons beyond serious self defense, I would request a muzzle.
-But ensuring one that has adequate room to pant, and is comfortable, is key.
-I often find simple cones can be suprisingly effective.
+If deemed appropriate, or if your dog has bit to a degree of drawing blood in the past, I would request a muzzle.
+But ensuring one that has adequate room to pant, and is the basket design, made from hard material.
+I may offer my recommendations if needed.
+I often find simple cones can be suprisingly effective, while many muzzles offer no real protection when put to the test.

 Cats are a bit different.
-I personally do not support the bubble method, and have great success handling without one.
-Restricting a cats freedom to bite, is not a necessity for me.
+I personally do not jump on the bubble method, and have great success handling without one.
+Restricting a cats freedom to bite, is not always a necessity for me,

 What if my pet bites or scratches you?!